-Pokemon GO PokeStop Showcase schedule & how to win rewards
+Pokemon GO PokeStop Showcase schedule for May 2024

-Unlike previous months, Niantic hasn't confirmed every PokeStop Showcase taking place this month, so these are the only ones we know about so far.
-We'll update this page as soon as more Showcases are revealed.
+Unlike previous months, Niantic hasn't confirmed every PokeStop Showcase taking place this month, so we only know about one so far.
+I'll update this page as soon as more Showcases are revealed.

 How to find PokeStop Showcases in Pokemon GO